-More often than not, filing a mechanic’s lien is enough to persuade a property owner to settle their debts.
+More often than not, filing a mechanic’s lien or a construction lien waiver is enough to persuade a property owner to settle their debts.
 On the rare occasion when a general contractor or property owner does not cooperate, however, lienholders find themselves stuck between a rock and a hard place.
 While you’re fully entitled to the payment you earned (and that payment is certainly worth pursuing), having to file a lawsuit to foreclose on the property can be costly and time-consuming.

 Luckily, there are other, more cost-effective steps you can take to enforce a mechanic’s lien before going to court.
 The team at Northwest Lien, in partnership with Sage Linn from Fifth Avenue Law Group LLC in Seattle, offers suggestions on how to enforce a Washington mechanic’s lien in this detailed guide, as well as a few important considerations you should make before moving forward with a foreclosure lawsuit.
-Continue reading to learn more, or contact our team if you have any questions about your unique situation.
+Continue reading to learn more, or contact our team if you have any questions about your unique situation or our lien services.
 We look forward to hearing from you!

 Foreclosure lawsuits as a result of an unanswered lien claim are no different than any other kind of lawsuit: you file suit with the Superior Court in the applicable county, which manages payment claims for breach of contract.
 For lien foreclosure lawsuits specifically, you file with the Superior Court in the county where the construction project is located, typically suing for “breach of contract” or “payment enforcement,” depending on your unique situation.